f1datajunkie/TSL/notebooks/BTCC PDF Scraper (R).md

 There is also an `output = "csv"` option to write data out to a CSV file.

+By the by, we can use the `reticulate` package to allow us to wrangle the dataframe as a Python *pandas* dataframe rather than an R `data.frame`.

 ```R
 #We can see how this looks as a pandas dataframe
 library(reticulate)